hugoandradedev/parque-ecologico/README.md

 More than just an institutional website, the project was designed as a complete digital solution focused on:

-- environmental awareness;
+- environmental awareness
-- digital transformation;
+- digital transformation
-- public service modernization;
+- public service modernization
-- visitor engagement;
+- visitor engagement
-- educational experiences;
+- educational experiences
-- operational management.
+- operational management

 The platform combines public experience, environmental education, and administrative management in a single ecosystem.